hulyak/react-tutorial/docs/doc4.md

 };
 ```

 Now, we need to pass our `query` state to our `onEffect` dependency array.
-Whenever we click on the Search button, we will call our API and change our state to new `query` state.
+Whenever we click on the Search button, we will call our API and change our state to a new `query` state.

-`query` will run only after form submit.
+`query` will run only after the form submit.
 Use it as a dependency inside the array.
-Our final code now looking like this:
+Our final code now looks like this:

 ```javascript
 // src > component > FoodRecipe.js